Kirisummer/banger_rs/README.md

     some with Unicode symbols, and a query

 ## Building and running
-Can be build with `cargo`, for example:
+Can be built with `cargo`, for example:
 ```shell
 cargo build
 ```